astalker/caledonian-stamps/index.md

 Visitors will receive a warm welcome, however regular visitors are encouraged to join the Societ.

-Membership benefits include access to the Caledonian Philatelic Society exchange packet circuit, impartial philatelic advice should you or your family wish to dispose of a collection and a personal email account @caledonianphilatelic.org.uk, subject to availability.
-Contact the webmaster with your proposed email name if you wish to take up this offer.
+Membership benefits include access to the Glasgow Caledonian Philatelic Society exchange packet circuit, impartial philatelic advice should you or your family wish to dispose of a collection.
+Contact the webmaster with your proposed email address if you wish to take up this offer and you can be put in contact withe the advisory committee..

 ## Uddingston Stamp & Postcard Group